rahmjan/cloud-computing-azure/tutorials/05_MapReduce/Readme.md

 Try to change the reduce function from the current `CUSTOM` implementation to the built in `_sum`, and repeat the curl command above.
 You will get exactly the same output!

-## :notebook: Exercise: computing the ranking of movie categories
+## :pencil2: Exercise: computing the ranking of movie categories

 To accomplish your next mission as member of NEMO, you will need to extrapolate which movie genres the users prefer the most by calculating the average rating of movies falling in each category.